iAlan02/katacoda-scenarios/gitlab-101/get-started/step4.md

-When we have something in the staging area, git recognizes that there's something to be commited.
+# When we have something in the staging area, git recognizes that there's something to be committed

 ## Task